ExitValue.ai

 Capex and Mold Tooling Investment

 Plastics is capex-heavy in ways that drag headline multiples.
-Maintenance capex on injection molding presses, auxiliary equipment, and material handling typically runs 3-5% of revenue.
-Growth capex on new presses, robotics, or clean-room buildouts can be substantial — a single high-tonnage press with full automation can run $1.5M+, and a clean-room expansion can exceed $5M.
+Maintenance capex on injection molding presses, auxiliary equipment, and material handling typically runs a percent-of-revenue range.
+Growth capex on new presses, robotics, or clean-room buildouts can be substantial, a single high-tonnage press with full automation can run $1.5M+, and a clean-room expansion can exceed $5M.

 What Decreases Plastics Value